-My name is Kendra Robb, I recently accepted the position of Director at the Child Development Center here at St. Paul's.
+My name is Kendra Robb, I accepted the position of Director at the Child Development Center here at St. Paul's in August of 2020.
 I am blessed and excited to be here!
-I have 3 daughters who have absolutely enriched my life: Trinity age 9, Serenity age 8, and DJ age 9.
+I have 3 daughters who have absolutely enriched my life: Trinity age 12, Serenity age 11, and DJ age 8.
 I have been passionate about working with children since I was a young girl.
 I feel blessed to play such an important role in educating and caring for young children.
 I have worked with children of all ages over the past 20 years, and I have grown in my profession from teaching Sunday School, to getting my degree, and then being the Lead Teacher in Infant, Toddler, and Preschool classrooms.
 I believe in going above and beyond for families and meeting their individual needs.
 I believe that each child is an individual and as an educator I value and develop each child's strengths, interests, skills, abilities, and knowledge to extend their learning.
 I believe that children learn through play, and curriculum should be play based to allow for authentic observations and growth in children.
 I love this work and plan to continue my own personal growth and strive to be the best in every role throughout the field of Early Childhood Education.

 Director of Child Development Center